Even photographic evidence of mansplaining isn’t enough for these mansplainers

 Mansplaining isn't real that is feminist white knight bullshit I've had more women speak to me like they know everything than I have had men

-Mansplaining isn't real that is feminist white knight bullshit I've had more women speak to me like they know everything than I have had men— Cloud (@Cloudn18) October 12, 2017
+Mansplaining isn't real that is feminist white knight bullshit I've had more women speak to me like they know everything than I have had men— Clyde (@Cloudn18) October 12, 2017

 Expressing my opinion isn't mansplaining